-Total home value – total mortgage balance left = home equity
+Total home value – remaining mortgage balance = home equity

 Keep in mind, again, that “home value” isn’t the same as “purchase price.”
-To know for sure what your home value is in the current market, you’d need an up-to-date appraisal, but you can use estimates from Zillow or your favorite real estate agent.
+To know for sure what your home value is in the current market, you’d need an up-to-date appraisal, but you can use estimates from your favorite real estate site or agent.

-While nothing is a surefire ticket to wealth, building home equity is one of the most historically reliable ways to do so.
+While nothing is a surefire ticket to wealth, building home equity is one of the most historically reliable ways to grow your net worth.
 And down the line, home equity can be leveraged for a variety of loans.

 Photo credit: iStock/PC Photography